-The unusual instruments allow access to sound and music in a variety of ways: whether that be through detecting your body movements and velocity with instruments such as Theremins and Soundbeams; or pressing a soft cube, called a Skoog, which creates correlations between the expressive gestures made upon it and the sounds the computer software creates.
+The unusual instruments allowed access to sound and music in a variety of ways: whether that be through detecting body movements and velocity with instruments such as Theremins and Soundbeams; or pressing a soft cube, called a Skoog, which creates correlations between the expressive gestures made upon it and the sounds the computer software creates.

 In August local radio station Lincs FM visited the workshop for a news report about the participants and the sessions.
 Charlotte, the journalist who attended, wrote a blog about her experience which can be viewed here.
 You can also listen to the report below.